stoneyield/stoneyield-docs/content/docs/protocol/flash-loan-resistance.md

 ## No Transferability = No Exploitation

-Because STUSD maintains non-transferability while locked, it cannot move between accounts or protocols.
-This eliminates the fundamental requirement of flash loan strategies, which depend on rapid token movement to extract value.
-Regardless of borrowed tokens, they cannot deploy for arbitrage, recursive borrowing, or liquidity mining exploits.
+With STUSD non-transferable while locked, tokens cannot be shuttled mid-transaction.
+Flash-loan playbooks that need rapid movement for arbitrage, recursive borrowing, or liquidity mining simply have nothing to work with.

 ## Lock Validation